chef-boneyard/chef-web-docs-2016/step_inspec/step_inspec_audit_policy_no_auditing.rst

 ..
 This is an included how-to.

 ..
-To test that a parameter is set to "No Auditing":
+To test that a parameter is not set to "No Auditing":

 .. code-block:: ruby